garysum88/nc-news/README.md

 NC News is a social news aggregation, web content rating, and discussion website.

-It interacts with an [API](https://garysum-news.herokuapp.com/api) which was developed during my backend project in Northcoders Bootcamp course and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It interacts with an [API](https://garysum-news.herokuapp.com/api) which was developed during my backend project in Northcoders Bootcamp course.

 ### Links :
   NC News (Deployed version) : http://app.garysum.com